akhanaton/polkadot-k8s-operator/README.md

     * at /metrics endpoint
     * "client-service-ip:8000/metrics"

-Please change the IMAGE_METRICS parameter in the scripts/utils/buildAndDeployMetrics.sh to your favourite Container Registry account.
+Please change the IMAGE_METRICS parameter in the scripts/config/config.sh to your favourite Container Registry account.
-Please change the imageNameMetrics parameter in the pkg/controller/polkadot/config.go accordingly.
+Please change the IMAGE_METRICS parameter in the deploy/operator.yaml accordingly.

 ### How to access to the metrics: Example in Minikube